 - Water kefir needs to eat sucrose (sugar, molasses, coconut palm sugar, maple syrup).
 You cannot use high fructose sweeteners (agave, rice syrup) or other sugar substitutes.
 However, here is how you can culture low sugar water kefir.

 - Like all SCOBYs (symbiotic colony of bacteria and yeast) it needs to be cared for.
-To keep your water kefir grains healthy and happy, you will need to culture water kefir at least once a week.
+To keep your water kefir healthy and happy, you will need to feed your grains at least once a week.